mihaiug/ead/springmvc-helloworld/README.md

 ```
 This command produce the `helloworld.war` archive that can be deployed in any servlet container like Tomcat, Jetty, etc.

-For example, to deploy this application into Tomcat Server just copy the `helloworld.war` in `tomcat-install-directory\webapps` and start the server using following command:
+For example, to deploy this application into Tomcat Server just copy the `springmvc-helloworld.war` in `tomcat-install-directory\webapps` and start the server using following command:

 ``` bat
 cd /d tomcat-install-directory\bin